-If you've gained practical experience in a water or environmental discipline, which may have been through an apprenticeship or having completed the NEBOSH Environmental Management Course, then you're eligible for the Technician membership.
+If you've gained practical experience in a water or environmental discipline, which may have been through an apprenticeship or having completed the NEBOSH Certificate in Environmental Management, then you're eligible for the Technician membership.

 If you've successfully completed the NEBOSH Diploma in Environmental Management, then you're eligible to apply for Membership (MCIWEM).

 Membership provides recognition of your professional achievements and allows you to engage with people and experiences that will continue your development.
 We provide support to ensure your personal growth is not neglected due to the pressures of your everyday life.

 Is MCIWEM the right grade for you?